Gayurupremaratne/Surge-frontend-application/README.md

 Email: user@gmail.com
 Password : 12345678

 After signing up with you're email, please check your Inbox or Spam to find the mail sent by the system.
 Follow the link in the mail to proceed.
+I'd be happy to help if you face any dependancy issues.